 Seborrhoeic dermatitis diagnosis and treatment

 It is recommended to take special care of the skin after treatment.
 Use shampoos with ciclopiroxolamine or ketoconazole once a month for about 6 months as preventative steps.
 Use also exfoliating and anti-seborrhoeic body scrubs with salicylic acid and mandelic acid.
-It is also recommended to use creams with anti-fungal ingredients and avoid soap which will make the skin dry and irritated.
-Other factors intensifying the disease symptoms are stress, fatigue and different stimulants so it is recommended to avoid them.
+It is also advised to use creams with anti-fungal ingredients and avoid soap which will make the skin dry and irritated.
+Other factors intensifying the symptoms of the disease are stress, fatigue and different stimulants so it is recommended to avoid them.
 You should apply on your face special cosmetics with therapeutic ingredients.
 A well balanced diet is also a natural way to prevent the disease.
 You can rub different essential oils such as eucalyptus oil, mint oil, chamomile oil, lavender oil or almond oil into itchy areas.
-In beauty salons you can have different treatments but you should consult a dermatologist what treatments you can try and how often they can be done.
+In beauty salons you can have different treatments but you should consult a dermatologist to see which treatments you can try and how often they can be done.
 Beauty salons offer mineral masks rich in zinc, sulphur, copper, sericite, calcium, quartz or silicon.
 They also offer treatments for oily skin (with excessive seborrhea production) e.g. cavitation or iontophoresis.
 However, it is important to note that appropriate daily skin care is of vital importance.